 Does dental insurance cover braces?

 Not all dental insurance plans will cover orthodontics.
 If they do, it is usually covered at 50% but only for patients who are 18 years old or younger.
 That can be a huge financial burden to those who are 18 and older.
-Plus, even with dental insurance, you’re still going to pay a good chunk of change for braces.
+Plus, even with dental insurance, there is often a lifetime limit of around $1500.00, after which you’ll pay out of pocket for the rest of your orthodontic care.
+Make sure to factor in aftercare, which requires a retainer to keep your teeth from reverting to their previous positions.
+A wire retainer can cost $150–$600, clear plastic retainers can cost $400–$800.

 How to get affordable braces

 If your dental insurance plan doesn’t cover orthodontics, you’re 18 or older, or you simply want to pay less for braces, look into a dental savings plan.
-A dental savings plan is a more flexible and affordable alternative to dental insurance that works like a club membership.
+A dental savings plan is an affordable alternative to dental insurance.
 You pay an annual membership fee that starts at around $80 and get access to a network of dental professionals who provide their services at a 10% to 60% discount.
-That means you could get a steep discount on braces, no matter what your age.
+Typical savings for orthodontic care with a dental savings plan are 20% off the dentist’s usual fees.